CDAGaming/CraftPresence-Wow-Edition/README.md

 Keep in mind the following:

 *   Commands must be prefixed by either `/craftpresence` or `/cp`
-*   In v1.5.0 and above, these commands are only usable via the Commands Gui, found within the Config Gui)
+*   In v1.5.0 and above, these commands are only usable via the Commands Gui, found within the Config Gui

 ___

-*   `/cp view` - Help Command to display Commands available to view a variety of Display Data
+*   `/cp view` - Help command to display the commands available to view and control a variety of display data
-*   `/cp reload` - Reloads Mod Data (In v1.4.8 and Above, this forces a Tick Event)
+*   `/cp reload` - Reloads mod data (In v1.4.8 and Above, this forces a Tick Event)
-*   `/cp reboot` - Reboots RPC
+*   `/cp reboot` - Reboots the RPC
-*   `/cp shutdown` - Shutdown RPC (Can be turned on from `/cp reboot`)
+*   `/cp shutdown` - Shutdown the RPC (Can be turned on from `/cp reboot`)
 *   `/cp request` - View Join Request Info
-*   `/cp view currentData` - Displays in Text Form, your Current RPC Data
+*   `/cp view currentData` - Displays your Current RPC Data, in text form
-*   `/cp view assets (large | small | all)` - Displays all Asset IconKeys available to you
+*   `/cp view assets (large | small | all)` - Displays all asset icon keys available to you
 *   `/cp view dimensions` - Displays all Dimension Names available for use, requires `Show Current Dimension` to be enabled
 *   `/cp view biomes` - Displays all Biome Names available for use, requires `Show Current Biome` to be enabled
 *   `/cp view servers` - Displays all Server Addresses available for use, requires `Show Game State` to be enabled